 - Unum Master Trusts - LAMP (A) or LAMP (EX)

 - Isle of Man Trust Deed

 - Amending Deeds

-If you are switching Registered lump sum benefit insurance of an existing standalone group life scheme to Unum and want to use LAMP(A), then in addition to completing Notices of Participation you will need to terminate your existing trust:
+If you are switching lump-sum benefit insurance of an existing standalone Group Life scheme to Unum and want to use a Unum Master Trust, then in addition to completing a Notice of Participation you will need to terminate your existing trust:

-If you already have a standalone Registered group life scheme insured with Unum, it is possible for the lump sum benefits to be switched and held under LAMP(A):
+If you already have a standalone Registered Group Life scheme or Excepted Group Life policy insured with Unum, it is possible for the lump sum benefits to be switched and held under LAMP(A) or LAMP(EX):